mitschabaude/montgomery/README.md

 Generic constructors `Weierstraß.create(params)` and `TwistedEdwards.create(params)` are also exported if you want to plug in your own curve parameters.

-Under the hood, these constructors build a dedicated Wasm module on-the-fly based on the provided parameters, and makes sure to distribute that model to Workers when parallelism is enabled.
+Under the hood, these constructors build a dedicated Wasm module on-the-fly based on the provided parameters, and distribute the module to Workers with memory sharing when parallelism is enabled.

 ## Threads